 Report on HIV/AIDS from Africa

 The HIV/AIDS pandemic has a 40-year story — one that has afforded hard-learned lessons that informed the world's response to future pandemics, including the coronavirus.
-Collaborate with Kenyan university students to tell that story through the lens of AMPATH — Academic Model Providing Access to Healthcare — an academic health partnership led by the IU School of Medicine and the Moi University School of Medicine that is one of Africa's largest and most effective responses to HIV/AIDS.
+Collaborate with Kenyan university students to tell that story of AMPATH — Academic Model Providing Access to Healthcare — an academic health partnership led by the IU School of Medicine and the Moi University School of Medicine that is one of Africa's largest and most effective responses to HIV/AIDS.